wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Good news for Ms. Kestrel," Elena said, beginning to close up the shop for the day.
 "And good news for the city, having another person who understands the importance of keeping things steady."

 As they gathered their equipment, Ivy found herself looking around the shop with new appreciation.
-It wasn't just a business—it was a repository of knowledge and skill, a place where the practical work of keeping the city functioning happened away from public attention.
+It wasn't just a business; it was a repository of knowledge and skill, a place where the practical work of keeping the city functioning happened away from public attention.
 Like the Warden work itself, it was essential but largely invisible.

 "Thank you," she said to Elena.
 "For letting me learn here."